Chart Color Schemes

 Bacchus Marsh Surrounds hosts an older demographic, ranking in the top quartile nationwide

-Bacchus Marsh Surrounds has a median age of 43, which is equal to the Rest of Vic figure and higher than the national average of 38.
-The age profile shows that those aged 35-44 are notably prominent at 14.8%, while those aged 65-74 are comparatively smaller at 10.7% compared to the Rest of Vic.
-Between the 2021 Census and now, the population aged 75-84 has grown from 5.6% to 7.0%, and the 15-24 cohort has increased from 9.5% to 10.7%.
-Conversely, the 5-14 age group has decreased from 13.1% to 11.9%.
-By 2041, demographic projections indicate significant shifts in Bacchus Marsh Surrounds' age structure.
-Notably, the 25-34 group is expected to grow by 19%, reaching 806 people from 678.
-Conversely, population declines are projected for those aged 45-54 and 75-84.
+The median age in Bacchus Marsh Surrounds is 43 years, matching the Rest of Vic figure and exceeding the national average of 38 years.
+The age profile indicates that those aged 35-44 are notably prominent at 14.8%, while the 65-74 group is relatively smaller at 10.7% compared to Rest of Vic.
+Between the 2021 Census and now, the 75 to 84 age group has grown from 5.6% to 7.0% of the population, and the 15 to 24 cohort has increased from 9.5% to 10.7%.
+Conversely, the 5 to 14 age group has decreased from 13.1% to 11.9%.
+Looking forward to 2041, demographic projections show significant shifts in Bacchus Marsh Surrounds' age structure.
+Notably, the 25 to 34 group is expected to grow by 19 people (to 806 from 678), while population declines are projected for the 45 to 54 and 75 to 84 cohorts.